C2SM/extpar/README.md

 * Updated Options file for compiling on o3 at ETH with PGI compiler
 * Update bin/gen_info.sh for compatibility with git

+#### Run scripts

+* Minor adaptations to run scripts to be compatible with new version
+* Addition of MPI ICON run script

 #### Code changes

+#### Albedo calculation:
+* Added bin/cdo2alb-buffer.py to replace slow albedo calculation for ICON

 #### Topography calculation:
 * Added namelist parameter: subtract mean_slope